Come and Sing Workshop

 Two lesser known but worthy settings are by Antonio Caldara (who died the same year as Pergolesi), and Josef Rheinberger (1884).
 Caldara’s is in an older style with constantly varying textures and imitative polyphony.

 Rheinberger’s is in a more Romantic style, quite restrained though declamatory with all four voices working together.
 It ends, like the other settings with a vigorous statement of faith and attainment of glory in Paradise.

 Director Richard Roddis is well known throughout the East Midlands for his work with choirs.
 His conducting experience stretches back more than a quarter of a century and, as a professional singer and a member of several top choirs, he brings a wealth of experience and enthusiasm to choral conducting.
 He was appointed Director of the Sinfonia Chorale in June 1991.

-The Sinfonia Chorale performed in concert some of the works which were studied during the workshop on Saturday 14th March 2020 in St Barnabas Cathedral, Nottingham NG1 5AE.
+The Sinfonia Chorale will perform in concert the works, which were studied during the workshop, on Saturday 19th March 2022, at St Martin's Sherwood, 12 Trevose Gardens, Nottingham NG5 3FU.

 "Really enjoyed singing today - thank you Pam and well done Team"